devfile/registry/TELEMETRY.md

 # Telemetry Data Collection Notice

-Red Hat may collect telemetry data about your use of the _Devfile Registry and supporting features*_.
+Red Hat may collect telemetry data about your use of the _**Devfile Registry and supporting features***_.
 This data allows Red Hat to monitor the service and improve Red Hat offerings and support.

-_Devfile Registry and supporting features*_ includes the following:
+_**Devfile Registry and supporting features***_ includes the following:

+**Hosted Services**
-* Hosted devfile registry at https://registry.devfile.io
+* Community devfile registry
+* Openshift product registry
 * Devfile landing page at https://devfile.io/

+**Client Integrations**
-* Registry library calls from client integrations such as ODO and Openshift Developer Console
+* Registry library calls from client such as ODO and Openshift Developer Console

 # What information is collected?